pdonis/wordcount/README.md

 The expected outputs of the two versions, when run on the test text file, are in ``wordcount.out`` and ``ewordcount.out``.
-Note that the outputs include *all* of the words in the file; I generated them by giving a large number (150) as the argument to each script.
+Note that the outputs include *all* of the words in the file; I generated them by using a large number (150) as the argument to each script.